top of page

 M: Fletcher!!

-M(with some delicacy): What - generally - is the form here for extracting two of our greatest - at present, unstable - poets out from behind that pile of cushions?
+M(with some delicacy): What - generally - is the form here for extracting two of our greatest - at present, unstable, yea intoxicated - poets out from behind that pile of cushions?

-F: Ah, now - I can assure you they are both completely free of spirituous substances or floral stimulants!! my Lord is merely negotiating with Mr. Coleridge in a confined space - whence he can focus his mind more effectively (shakes head) - which seems to be something of an issue with the poesy-wielding classes
+F(takes offense at the slur): Ah, now - I can assure you they are both completely free of spirituous substances or floral stimulants!!
+My Lord is merely negotiating with Mr. Coleridge in a confined space - whence he can focus his mind more effectively (shakes head)

-C: Mr. Murray - to whit, “The Christabel" - which you have mentioned in so obliging a manner - I declare before God and my own Conscience, that it is not yet a whole (inspects fingernails) - and not yet the 5 book spectacular I had planned - for which I am disobliged to proffer an apology or excuse (B clicks fingers) - oh, yes - for the very reason that I dare to judge myself by no other rule than the “nihil actum si quid agendum" - ie - “The limit of our faculties is the limit of our Duties" (B nods)
+C: Mr. Murray - to whit, “The Christabel” - I declare before God and my own Conscience, that it is not yet a whole (inspects fingernails) - and not yet the five book spectacular I had planned - for which I am disobliged to proffer an apology or excuse (B clicks fingers) - oh, yes - for the very reason that I dare to judge myself by no other rule than the “nihil actum si quid agendum” - ie - “The limit of our faculties is the limit of our Duties” (B nods)

-B: Ergo etc. - so much as to say - Murray, 'tis yours as is - furthermore Sam here may have some other wild, unfinished thing to tack on the end - making it more saleable (to C) - there will be something in it for the ladies, perchance a token you've hitherto penned?
+B: Ergo etc. - so much as to say - Murray, ‘tis yours as is - furthermore, Sam here may have some other wild, unfinished thing to tack on the end

-M: That is acceptable - we shall negotiate pence and pounds at Albemarle Street, my good ma...
+M: That is acceptable - we shall negotiate tuppences and pounds at Albemarle Street, my good ma...

 The force of M’s smirk threatens a migraine

-K: And as to my Drama - young men - what masterful scenarios have you come upon for the staging of it?
+K: And as to my Tragedy - what masterful scenarios have you come upon for the staging of it?

 C: Two most picturesque - yet challenging - farces, Mr. Kinnaird.
 Firstly, a lacerating satire on the pitiful state of English noses - snouts, conkers, hooters, schnozzles - you get the idea - both the inner and outward workings of same - and an anthropological melodrama about the lives and loves of rock-bound apes